sf-inc/forglory/README.md

 To get a feat, you got it: you need different ***gems***.
 A gem is the basis of a power.
 It can be a damage, a heal, a miscellaneous, or a mobility one.

-* **Powered gems:** Those gems are associated with a specific feat.
+* **Powered gems:** These gems are associated with a specific feat.
 You need a basic gem to create a tier 1 powered gem

 * **More powered gems:** If you want to create a better tier gem, you will need a gem of the same power and of the previous tier.
 So yes, tier 4 needs a lot of basic gems

-* **Using:** When you get the feat of a powered gem *(standing on a charged essence infuser)*, the essence infuser will consume it and give you back the basis gem along with 0 or 1 essence
+* **Using powered gems:** When you get the feat of a powered gem *(standing on a charged essence infuser)*, the essence infuser will consume it and give you back the basis gem along with 0 or 1 essence

+* **Anti-gems:** Those gems are associated with a specific tier.
+Depending on it, they will have a different durability, from 1 to 4

+* **Using anti-gems:** Using an anti-gem will get the power of the associated tier out of your body, and it may also give you back 1 essence

+Note that for both powered and anti-gems, you need to get rid of your adrenalin

 ### Feats